Collaboration & Workflows

-Optimize your workflow: assign content items to team members, work together smoothly, and manage content easily with agile workflows, Kanban boards, commenting, and notifications.
+Use workflows to assign content items to team members, work together smoothly, and manage content easily with a Kanban board, commenting, and notifications.

 To do